Timothy C. Hain, MD. Tinnitus Page Page last modified: October 14, 2015

 Extra caution is needed when the fistula is in the posterior circulation (i.e. fed by the vertebral artery), as it is difficult to thread a catheter through these tiny arteries.
 It is easy to cause a "vertebral dissection", possibly accompanied by a stroke.

 It may seem silly to say this, but in our opinion, it is generally not worth taking on a significant risk of having a stroke to attempt to get rid of a noise in one's head with embolization.
-The US health care system pays interventional radiologists very well to do embolization, and of course, they have some motivation to improve people's lives through their training.
-Nevertheless, the decision whether to go forward with a dangerous procedure should be made by the patient's treating physician, rather than a radiologist.
+The US health care system pays interventional radiologists very well to do embolization, and of course, they have motivation to improve people's lives through their training.
+Nevertheless, the decision whether to go forward with a dangerous procedure should be made by the patient's treating physician, rather than by a radiologist.
 Decisions about life-threatening procedures should not be made by the radiologist who may be well trained to thread a catheter into a patient's head, but has no long term relationship with the patient, and also generally has had no clinical training in otolaryngology or neurology.
 We suggest getting a 2nd opinion from a non-radiologist expert before proceeding with embolization for tinnitus.
 To avoid conflicts of interest, ideally the expert should work for another medical insitution.

 |AV fistula associated with pulsatile tinnitus.
 Courtesy of Dr. Marcello Cherchi.||Dural AV fistula of the transverse sinus associated with pulsatile tinnitus.
 Courtesy of Dr. Dario Yacovino.|